SEN5X and SEN6X Series Environmental sensor

 • gain_factor (Optional): Gain factor to amplify or to attenuate the VOC index output.
 Allowed values are in range 1..1000.
 The default value is 230.

-• algorithm_tuning (Optional): The NOx algorithm can be customized by tuning 5 different parameters.
-For more details see Engineering Guidelines for SEN5x.
+• algorithm_tuning (Optional): Like VOC the NOx algorithm can be customized by tuning 5 different parameters.

-• learning_time_gain_hours (Optional): Time constant to estimate the NOx algorithm gain from the history in hours.
+• learning_time_offset_hours (Optional): Time constant to estimate the NOx algorithm offset from the history in hours.
 Past events will be forgotten after about twice the learning time.
 Allowed values are in range 1..1000.
-The default value is 12 hours.
+The default value is 12 hour.

-• auto_cleaning_interval (Optional): The periodic fan-cleaning interval in seconds.
-Only available with sen50, SEN54 OR SEN55.
+• auto_cleaning_interval (Optional, positive int): The periodic fan-cleaning interval in seconds.
+Only available with SEN55, SEN54 OR SEN55.

-• temperature_compensation (Optional): These parameters allow to compensate temperature effects of the design-in at customer side by applying a custom temperature offset to the ambient temperature.
-Only available with SEN54 and SEN55.
+• temperature_compensation (Optional, sequence): These parameters allow the user to compensate temperature effects of the customer design by applying custom temperature offsets to the ambient temperature.
+Only available with SEN54, SEN55, SEN62, SEN63C, SEN65, SEN66, SEN69 or SEN69C.
+See Temperature Compensation section below for more information.

-• normalized_offset_slope (Optional): Normalized temperature offset slope.
+• normalized_offset_slope (Optional, float): Normalized temperature offset slope.
 Defaults to 0.

-• time_constant (Optional): Time constant in seconds.
+• time_constant (Optional, positive int): Time constant in seconds.
 Defaults to 0.

 • address (Optional, int): Manually specify the I²C address of the sensor.
-Defaults to 0x69 for the SEN5X sensors or 0x6B for the SEN6X sensors.
+Defaults to 0x69 for SEN5X sensors and 0x6B for SEN6X sensors.

 ℹ️ Note